wzmli/phyloglmm/response.md

 In the methods it should be better clarified what is the state of the art and what are the novel parts you are presenting in this study.

 **MLi: Bayesian methods are the state of the art for more complex.
-I've now reworded the last parameter in the intro before methods.**
+I've now reworded the last paragraph in the intro before methods.**

 In lines 74-75 “phylogenetic mixed models in community ecology” are mentioned but it is unclear what the link is to the previous paragraph and the to the following sentences.